romeorizzi/TALight/README.md

 Like the browsers in parsing the URL field, Linux and Mac use '/' rather than '\' in order to separate the names of the directoris when walking along a path in your filesystem.
 Therefore, if you are on Windows, you should write `~\TAlight` instead of `~/TAlight` and interpret writings like `~/yourpath/text` as if we had written `~\yourpath\text` in this tutorial.

-<strong>If you are Windows user keek this in mind in interpreting all instructions to follow.</strong>
+<strong>If you are Windows user keep this in mind in interpreting all instructions to follow.</strong>

 ## OBTAIN THE BINARIES